Arch Robotics coverMy book. MIT Press, 2016

 • In class

-M Intro and Rapid-Prototyping with Grove Arduino. > Bring a laptop to class, always!
+M Intro to and Rapid-Prototyping with Grove Arduino.

 • Students will get a Grove Kit "bag" and the plastic panels to make a box.

-• Intro to Grove: 1, 2; 10 Grove Modules, my slides; download Arduino; explore Grove.
+Intro to Grove; my slides; download Arduino; and explore Grove (see link).

 Start Assignment-1: Create an early prototype; limit yourself to materials provided.